weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ## Enable PQ compression

-To enable PQ compression, you need to complete the following steps.
+To enable PQ compression, complete the following steps.

 1. [Connect to a Weaviate instance](#connect-to-a-weaviate-instance)
 1. [Configure an initial schema without PQ](#configure-an-initial-schema-without-pq)